holepunchto/bare/docs/threat-model.md

 Bare promises that the set of addons is **frozen**, but it does not promise that the set is **safe**.
 That part is yours to work out.

 **1. Check what your powers add up to.** Two safe powers can combine into an unsafe one.
 A bundle reader is fine on its own and a peer connection is fine on its own, but together they leak data, and neither addon author did anything wrong.
-So look at the whole set and assume someone is trying to abuse it. `Bare.IPC` counts as part of that set, and on mobile it talks straight to your app, so write the app side carefully.
+So look at the whole set and assume someone is trying to abuse it.
+Every addon you load before sealing belongs to that set for all the code in the process, not just for the part of it that wanted the addon. `Bare.IPC` counts as part of that set, and on mobile it talks straight to your app, so write the app side carefully.

 **2. Mind what you hand on.** The protocol you were handed reaches the whole filesystem.
 Load untrusted code with one of your own, and pass it even when you pass a referrer.